badbatch/graphql-box/README.md

 handl uses for its persisted storage for each cache.
 The main properties you may want to change from their defaults are `use`, which allows you to specify the storage method, and `redisOptions`. which allows you to specify the database each cache should use.

-`defaultCacheControls` let you set cache-control directives for each type of operation (query, mutation, subscription).
-These are used as a response's root cache-control directives in the absense of any returned in the response from the GraphQL server.

 `fetchTimeout` is the amount of time handl should wait for a response before rejecting a request.
 It is set to `5000` milliseconds by default.